Lurkki14/tuxclocker/README.md

 - Support for multiple fans on one GPU
 - Fan mode
 - Fan speed
-- Core and memory clocks (Xorg only)
+- Core and memory clocks (Xorg works, also experimental support elsewhere)
 - Power limit
 - Temperatures
 - Utilizations